siusoon/VocableCode/README.md

 7. Run on a browser and test it
 8. Upload your code to a public domain and allow people to share your code

-* Ping me about your vocable code :)
+!NB: Ping me about your vocable code :)